I’ve tried to answer as man y commonly asked massage questions below along with my massage policies for treatment.

 All appointments needs to be booked by the person who is coming for the appointment.

-Please check with your provided that they do indeed cover Sports Massage within your policy.
+Please check with your provider that they cover Sports Massage and that FHT is an accepted accreditation body.

 Are you struggling to use the online booking system?